sanjoy-sust/coding-challenge-backend/README.md

 - Build a performant, clean and well-structured solution
 - Commit early and often.
 We want to be able to check your progress
 - Please complete your working solution within 2 days of receiving this challenge, and be sure to notify us with a link to your repo, when it is ready for review.
-- additionally to the solution, please hand-in the PDF document, filled with your actual project experience
+- additionally to the solution, please hand-in the PDF document, filled with your actual projectEntity experience

 **Happy coding!**

 ## License

-We have licensed this project under the MIT license so that you may use this for a portfolio piece (or anything else!).
+We have licensed this projectEntity under the MIT license so that you may use this for a portfolio piece (or anything else!).